tirza-s/springboot-dinningReviewRestAPI/README.md

 - JavaScript (to fetch the data's from database)

 I believe there are lots of things could be improve for this application and I plan to keep builing this project.
+Feel free if you want to contribute to this project.